 12 Festive Ways to Celebrate Christmas in Fredericksburg, Texas

-Of course, the number one Christmas town in Texas has tons of ways to get into the holiday spirit.
+Of course, this incredible town is perfect to celebrate Christmas in Texas because it has tons of ways to get into the holiday spirit.

 You can munch and sip your way through your trip, enjoying all the German holiday treats Fredericksburg has to offer (bring on the gluhwein!) or shop ‘til you drop along the town’s Main Street.